15. Experiment Procedure / Protocol

 For the collection of core dataset, please check the box describing the participants’ inclusion criteria below:

 For the collection of additional dataset(s), please choose from the following selection to further specify how the inclusion criteria of the participants for your additional data collection might have differed from the ones of the core data collection (i.e.: Participants for the MultiplEYE core data collection are native speakers of the language being tested in the experiment.
-They are adults and literate, meaning they have received reading instruction through standard formal education and have no suspected or attested reading difficulties.
+They are adults (aged 18 or older) and literate, meaning they have received reading instruction through standard formal education and have no suspected or attested reading difficulties.
 They must have corrected-to-normal vision.
 They report having no attested reading or language disorders, whether developmental or acquired.
-They also report no intellectual disability or any psychiatric diagnoses.
-Participants’ ages may range from 18 to 65 years.):
+They also report no intellectual disability or any psychiatric diagnoses.):

 For the collection of additional dataset(s), additionally describe your participants in your own words (include information about age, gender, native language, any impairments and other relevant details):